Seismic Information

 In November 2008, the U.S. Geological Survey (USGS), working in partnership with PG&E's geosciences department, discovered a new shoreline fault zone, and PG&E evaluated whether that new feature presented a safety risk to the plant.
 PG&E submitted its evaluation to the Nuclear Regulatory Commission (NRC) under the commitment of its current operating licenses.
 PG&E's evaluation confirmed the plant has adequate safety margin to withstand maximum ground motions postulated to occur from faults in the region, including the shoreline fault.

-PG&E plans to undertake high-energy offshore 3-D studies of the shoreline fault's deeper regions as soon as it obtains necessary permits from various regulatory agencies, including the State Lands Commission, California Coastal Commission and County of San Luis Obispo.
-To address public concern regarding the seismicity of the area surrounding Diablo Canyon, PG&E is seeking to expedite this permitting process so it can begin this phase of studies as soon as possible.
-PG&E is also conducting significant seismic research along the Los Osos Valley and in the Irish Hills.
-The company will share the results with local jurisdictions to enhance their knowledge of the seismic characteristics of the region for their emergency planning and building standards requirements.
+The company plans to undertake the final, off-shore high-energy study as soon as it obtains all necessary permits from various regulatory agencies, including the State Lands Commission, California Coastal Commission and County of San Luis Obispo.
+To address public concern regarding the seismicity of the area surrounding Diablo Canyon, PG&E has worked to expedite the permitting process so it can begin this study as soon as possible.
+PG&E is committed to conducting this work safely and in a manner with the least impact to the community and the environment.